John Mitchinson (researcher): QI books

+Backlisted Podcast

+With Andy Miller, Mitchinson co-presents the Backlisted podcast since 2015 for over 250 episodes.
+The premise of the podcast is to "give new life to old books" by discussing them.

 Publishing background

-For the ten years before QI, Mitchinson was a book publisher, running the Harvill Press, Cassell & Co and acting as Deputy Publisher of the Orion Group, now the UK’s third largest publisher.
+For the ten years before QI, Mitchinson was a book publisher, running the Harvill Press, Cassell & Co and acting as Deputy Publisher of the Orion Group, now the UK's third largest publisher.
 Prior to that he spent six years as Marketing Director of Waterstone’s the booksellers.
-He is a Vice-President of the Hay Festival, a director of Jonathan Burrows contemporary dance group, a Fellow of the RSA and one of Trustees of the London Centre for International Storytelling.
+He is a Vice-President of the Hay Festival, a director of Jonathan Burrows contemporary dance group, a Fellow of the RSA and a Trustee of the London Centre for International Storytelling.

 Personal life

-Mitchinson lives in the Oxfordshire village of Great Tew, where his spare time spent with his wife and children, raising pigs, chickens, and sheep.
+Mitchinson lives in the Oxfordshire village of Great Tew, where his spare time is spent with his wife and children, raising pigs, chickens, and sheep.